Legrandgroup/remote-access-tunnelling-dev/INSTALL.md

 ```
 sudo systemctl status stunnel4.service
 ```
+Getting `active (exited)` will tell you stunnel was actually not stared.
+You should see `active (running)` here.
-Often, this might come from the needed activation of the stunnel service beforehand (please consult your distro manual, this often ends up into editing `/etc/defaults/stunnel` and add the following line:
+Often, this might come from the needed activation of the stunnel service beforehand (please consult your distro manual, this often ends up into editing `/etc/defaults/stunnel` or `/etc/defaults/stunnel4` and add the following line:
 ```
 ENABLED=1
 ```